 Car insurance is an expensive requirement for motorists, but legally we all must have a policy and it must be correct and up-to-date.
 If you have inputted incorrect or misleading information when registering your policy or failed to inform your insurer on an important change, there can be many consequences depending on the scale of the deception.
-It can range from invalidating your policy, meaning the insurance company won’t pay out and can potentially result in you being blacklisted from other insurers to facing a fine, to being found guilty of insurance fraud and potentially facing a criminal conviction.
+It can range from invalidating your policy, meaning the insurance company won’t pay out and can potentially result in you being blacklisted from other insurers, to facing a fine, to being found guilty of insurance fraud and potentially facing a criminal conviction.
 So, how do you amend your car insurance policy?
 Well, it’s simple.
 All you need to do is contact your insurer, let them know about any changes and they will inform you on how much it will cost to alter your policy, as well as any changes to the cost of your premium.
 It is then for you to decide if you want to continue with the change or not, but if you don’t adjust your policy, you may have to come up with another solution.
 Keeping incorrect information on your policy isn’t an option.

 Your policy must always be up-to-date with the correct information and you can contact the insurer of your amendments at any time.
 Any changes in personal information or alterations made to your car need to be updated in your policy.
+For example, if you upgrade your car, you will need to look into how to change your car insurance to add your new car.

 Some of the most common changes in your life that your insurer needs to be informed on include: